sakintoye/codeigniter-mongodb/README.md

 * `batch_insert` Insert multiple new documents into a collection

 ##Select Method
+* `get_one` Get a single document based upon the passed parameters
+* `get` Get documents based upon the passed parameters
 * `select` Get select fields from returned documents.
 Uses MongoDb's juicy projection method
 * `where` OR `get_where` Where section of the query
 * `where_in` Where something is in an array of something